-The Department of Pharmacy provides integrated, cost-effective pharmaceutical services to the Seton Healthcare Family.
+The Department of Pharmacy provides integrated, cost-effective pharmaceutical services to the Ascension Seton.
 The services are person-focused and include medication delivery, therapeutic recommendations and promotion of optimal drug therapy.

 To advance its mission, the department provides a supportive environment for professional training and development.

 Inpatient Pharmacy Services

 Inpatient pharmacy services are provided by clinical pharmacists 24 hours a day, 7 days a week.
 Inpatient distribution is done primarily through automated devices (omnicell) on all nursing units.
 The clinical pharmacist must have reviewed the order before the nurse can obtain the dose for administration.